Updated: Apr 23

 The Origin of Purchase Option #2

 In one phone conversation with the first interested party mentioned above, I commented about getting sucked into long overly detailed exchanges with a "certain kind of person".
-At the time, I was talking about the marine services guys I'd need to coordinate from a distance rather than potential buyers.
+At the time, I was mostly talking about the marine services guys I'd need to coordinate from a distance rather than potential buyers.
 He thought the opposite (also not inaccurate) interpretation.
 He came back to me the next day with an idea.. would I sell it where-is/as-is on the hard, no sea trial needed, for a discount to him.
-He already knew a lot about the boat from this site and CW's history, noting I have "drown the interested buyer in a tidal wave of details and related philosophies about machines" (ed. - and I would add "systems".)
+He already knew a lot about the boat from this site and CW's history, noting I "drown the interested buyer in a tidal wave of details and related philosophies about machines" (ed. - and I would add "systems".)
 I hesitated since he was already interested at the price shown, though after a couple of more days, I called to say I did think it was a actually good idea for both of us.
-Unfortunately for him he just got his diagnosis, but the idea stuck with me.
+Unfortunately for him, in that brief interval, he just got his not-wonderful diagnosis, but the idea stuck with me.
 (Very best of luck if you're reading this.).

 type it in again!
 These are NOT the kind of guys that got us to the Moon.]
 And the long drives down and back.
 If you want a traditional path, it's still available but I'm rooting for OP2 at this point.